 (1) The Buyer shall not be entitled to make a claim based on defective delivery or performance where the reduced value or merchantability of the goods delivered or services supplied is nominal.

-(2) Where the goods delivered by us are defective and the Buyer has immediately notified us of the same in writing not later than 28 days after the delivery date we shall at our option deliver a replacement or remedy the defect.
-The Buyer shall grant us a reasonable period of not less than 28 working days to carry out the same.
-This shall not apply where the limitation period set out in section 14, sub‐section 1 has expired; in such circumstances any service or repair works shall be subject to payment at the rates set out in our price list current at the time of performance.
+(2) Where the goods delivered by us are defective and the Buyer has immediately notified us of the same in writing in accordance with section 377 of the German Commercial Code (HGB) not later than 28 days after the delivery date we shall at our option and cost deliver a replacement or remedy the defect.
+The Buyer shall grant us a reasonable period of not less than 28 calendar days to carry out the same.
+This shall not apply where the limitation period set out in section 14, sub-section 1 has expired; in such circumstances any service or repair works shall be subject to payment at the rates set out in our price list current at the time of performance.

 (3) The Buyer is entitled to demand reimbursement of the costs incurred by reason of the replacement delivery or remedying of the defect insofar as such costs are not increased due to the subsequent transportation of the goods delivered to a location other than the original shipment location unless the purpose for which the goods are intended requires the same.
 In the event that we are not in a position to remedy the defect or deliver a replacement the Buyer is entitled to terminate the contract or to demand a reasonable reduction in the purchase price.
 Termination of the contract is only permissible where the Buyer prior thereto sets a final and reasonable deadline in writing expressly indicating his intention.

-(4) The Buyer shall retain a right of recourse against us within the meaning of §478 of the German Civil Code (BGB) insofar as the Buyer has not agreed terms with its customer which exceed the statutory liability for defects.
+(4) The Buyer shall retain a right of recourse against us within the meaning of section 478 of the German Civil Code (BGB) insofar as the Buyer has not agreed terms with its customer which exceed the statutory liability for defects.

 (1) Except where otherwise provided below any claim of the Buyer for damages other than those claims set out in sections 6 and 12 aforesaid are hereby excluded irrespective of the claim upon which it is based.
 In no event do we accept liability for any damage not incurred by the goods themselves nor do we accept any liability for loss of profit or any other indirect or consequential damage suffered by the Buyer.
 To the extent that our contractual liability is excluded or limited, such exclusion or limitation shall apply in relation to the personal liability of employees, representatives and vicarious agents.

-(2) The aforesaid limitation of liability shall not apply where the damage incurred has been caused by willful default or by gross negligence, where personal injury has been suffered or where the damages claim is based on product liability law.
+(2) The aforesaid limitation of liability shall not apply where the damage incurred has been caused by wilful intent or by gross negligence, where personal injury has been suffered or where the damages claim is based on product liability law.
 It shall further not apply where we have given a guarantee of quality in relation to the products supplied.

 (3) Where we are in breach of a material term of the contract its liability to compensate damage to property shall be limited to such loss as was typically foreseeable at the time the contract was made.
 A material term of the contract shall be any term which places the Buyer in the legal position provided for under the contract in terms of its content and purpose and any term which must be complied with in order to ensure proper performance of the contract and upon the performance of which the Buyer relied or could be reasonably expected to rely.